HouzuoGuo/laitos/doc/[Daemon]-DNS-server.md

 ## Introduction

-The DNS server daemon is a recursive DNS resolver that provides a safer web experience by blocking most of advertisement and malicious domains.
-It is especially useful for personal computing devices (laptops, phones, etc) in a home network.
+The DNS server daemon is a recursive DNS resolver providing home network a safer web experience by blocking most advertising and malicious domains.

-At start up and then once a day, the blacklists for advertisement and malicious domains are automatically updated from well-known sources:
+At startup and once a day, the latest blacklists are automatically updated from these popular sources:

 - [malwaredomainlist.com](http://www.malwaredomainlist.com)
 - [someonewhocares.org](http://someonewhocares.org/hosts/hosts)
 - [mvps.org](http://winhelp2002.mvps.org)